smurthas/CarND/project-003/Readme.md

 * *Track 2*: I tried this track a bit, but found my model could not complete it.
  I think with more work to reduce over-fitting and possibly some improvements to datasets and hyper parameters, the model could complete track 2.
+* *Psuedo-random initialization*: I found that training was highly non-repeatable because the initialization of the model parameters was random.
+As a result, training the same model on the same data more than once resulted in very different performance in the simulator.
+To make this process more predictable (and therefore more in the engineers control), I would like to have experimented with making these inputs psuedo random and making their random seed a hyper paramenter (which could be meta-optimized, like I described above).